quenktechnologies/search-filters/README.md

 5. "="     Equal to.
 6. "!="    Not equal to.

-The validity and actual implementation of these operators, and their accepted value types, depends on the policies set for the fields.
+The validity, actual implementation, accepted value types of these operators, depends on the policies set for the field.
 Compilation fails if the wrong operator or type is used on a field.

 #### Values

 The value part can either be one of the following values:

 1. String  - A sequence of one or more unicode characters surronded by double quotes.
              Example: "my string"

 2. Number  - Any number that can be represented in the IEEE 754 double format.

-3. Boolean - The literal value true or the literal value false.
+3. Boolean - The literal value `true` or the literal value `false`.

 4. Date    - A subset of the ISO8601 extended format supporting the format of
             `Date#toISOString()`.
 The time part may be excluded (smallest to largest)